JanineAmelie/neen_ud-proj-Establishing-Dev-Mindset/README.md

 ####Project Overview

-> Imagine that you are a month into your Nanodegree program and you’re
+> Imagine that you are a month into your Nanodegree program and youâ€™re
 > stuck.
 Totally stuck.
-You have no idea what’s wrong and you have no
+You have no idea whatâ€™s wrong and you have no
 > idea how to get yourself out of this mess.
-You’ll write a letter to
+Youâ€™ll write a letter to
-> yourself using what you’ve learned.
+> yourself using what youâ€™ve learned.
 >
 > 1. How will you solve your problem?
 > 2. What skills do you have now that will help you tackle challenges?
-> 3. How will what you’ve learned about having a growth mindset help you reach your goals?
+> 3. How will what youâ€™ve learned about having a growth mindset help you reach your goals?
 >
 > *Optional: Consider writing your letter using basic markdown syntax, a*
 > *key skill that front-end developers use to write readmes.*